Where can I learn more about Plant Delights Nursery

 How do you ship plants?

 In a box (large plants may be pruned to fit the box).
-You can see photos of the entire process here.
+Click here to see photos of our shipping process.
 And here is a link to the blog of one of our customers who wrote about receiving one of our boxes.
-And here is a video on how to un-box our plants.
+And here is a plant unboxing video guide.

 Why does it cost so much to ship your plants?